 Did you know that the only real tea comes from the tea (Camellia Sinensis) plant?
 Based on the production process, there are 5 main types of tea, and they all vary in taste and active components.
 Although caffeine is undoubtedly the most popular, many other tea components have antioxidant and health-promoting effects.
 Read on to learn the main types of tea, how they are produced, what makes them unique.

 While many types of herbal infusions are referred to as teas, true tea is a beverage made exclusively from the leaves or flowers of the Camellia Sinensis plant, a shrub native to Asia.
 It is one of the most popular drinks in the world, trailing only water in its consumption.

 Indeed, in many countries and cultures around the world, tea is the main beverage consumed at social gatherings and some cultures including Japanese and Chinese have created ceremonies around the drink.

 Most people are familiar with the green and black types of tea, but the ubiquitous beverage can also be consumed in white, Oolong or fermented forms such as Pu’er.
-Each of these different types of teas have unique molecular profiles and therefore likely differ in their biological effects.
+Each of these different types of tea has unique molecular profiles and therefore may differ in their biological effects.
 Of the various forms, green tea is the most studied for its health benefits.

-Caffeine has been well-documented in its ability to enhance aerobic athletic performance [R,R].
-It also has the ability to increase lipolysis, which is the breakdown of stored fat into free fatty acids that can be used for energy [R].
+Caffeine has been well-documented in its ability to enhance aerobic athletic performance.
+It also has the ability to increase lipolysis, which is the breakdown of stored fat into free fatty acids that can be used for energy [6, 7].

-When combined with caffeine, L-theanine has been shown to counteract the negative effects of caffeine and have synergistic effects in increasing focus, decreasing reaction time, and improving working memory [R,R].
+When combined with caffeine, L-theanine has been shown to counteract its negative effects and have synergistic effects in increasing focus, decreasing reaction time, and improving working memory [17, 18].